Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

                 interceptedRequest.continue();
             }
         });
-        await page.goto(URL, {waitUntil: 'networkidle0'});
+        await page.reload({waitUntil: 'networkidle0'});
         // await jestPuppeteer.debug();
         await page.setRequestInterception(false);
     }, timeout);
 ```

 Here on the first line we set [page.setRequestInterception()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagesetrequestinterceptionvalue) to `true`, which enables us to intercept outgoing requests.
 On lines 3-9 we are telling Puppeteer to abort every request, which ends with `'.png'`.
 So thanks to this our page won't be able to load the image, which is currently on the homepage, well at least after we reload page, because the image was loaded before we set request interception.
 Then on line 10 we will reload our page with [page.reload()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagereloadoptions), so we will be able to see that image is not displayed.
-But how actually?
-That's what commented code on line 11 is for, but I will come back to this in debugging section.
+But how actually when Puppeteer tests are so quick ?
+That's what commented code on next line is for, but I will come back to this in debugging section.
 And on line 12 we set [page.setRequestInterception()](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-pagesetrequestinterceptionvalue) to `false`, which is very IMPORTANT!
 Because if you don't set it to `false` request interception will be set to `true` for all other tests, which come after this one and that can cause you lot of problems!

 Now let's add our last test, with which I will show you how you can target newly opened page with Puppeteer in headless browser.